pa-yourserveradmin-com/cosmos_exporter/README.md

 ## Examples

-Example of script run using Python virtual environment:
+Example of script run from source and using Python virtual environment:

 ```bash
 venv/bin/python3 cosmos_exporter \